Adhuri Ek Kahani

-Adhuri Ek Kahani is an Indian Marathi-language television series which aired on Zee Marathi.
-It starred Swapnil Joshi, Kishori Godbole, Priya Bapat and Sneha Wagh in lead roles.
+Adhuri Ek Kahani is an Indian Marathi language TV series which aired on Zee Marathi.
+It starred Swapnil Joshi, Kishori Godbole and Neena Kulkarni in lead roles.

 Plot

 Amruta and Arpita are two sisters.
 Amruta was lived in America for education purpose and Arpita was reporter in India.
 Things were changed when Amruta came to India with pregnant without marriage.
 Her parents didn't know about that but her sister Arpita knew everything.

 Kedarnath Patwardhan was a singer & Kalyani Patwardhan was a notable businesswoman in Mumbai.
 Their son Yash Patwardhan fell in love with Arpita but she rejected him but Kalyani arranged his marriage with Amruta without knowing him.
 Amruta came to home after delivery.
 Yash decided to marry Amruta because due to that he can talk with Arpita and the story begins.